All Jim Ellis Automotive Group locations are closed on Saturday, July 4. We will reopen for regular business hours on Monday, July 6.

 What is a commercial vehicle for tax purposes?

-A commercial vehicle that is used for business purposes more than 50% of the time typically qualifies for tax deduction.
-Business vehicles can be purchased new or used, though specific restrictions apply to used vehicles under Section 179 and bonus depreciation laws.
+A commercial vehicle that is used for business purposes more than 50% of the time typically qualifies for a tax deduction.
+Business vehicles can be purchased new or used, though specific restrictions apply to used cars under Section 179 and bonus depreciation laws.
 Talk with the Jim Ellis Commercial team to find answers for your particular company and commercial or fleet vehicle situation.

 What vehicles qualify for bonus depreciation?